mets/METS-primer/Chapter-3.md

 2. Any arbitrary binary or textual form, PROVIDED that the metadata is Base64 encoded and wrapped in a `<binData>` element within the internal descriptive metadata element.

-#### Internal descriptive metadata -- attributes

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-MIMETYPE (*string/O*): Provides the MIME type for the metadata being wrapped.

-LABEL (*string/O*): Provides a label, for display to the viewer of the METS document, that identifies the associated metadata.

-MDTYPE (*string/R*): Allows for the recording of the type the metadata being wrapped.
-Valid values for the MDTYPE element include:

-  - MARC: any form of MARC record
-  - MODS: metadata in the Library of Congress MODS format
-  - EAD: Encoded Archival Description finding aid
-  - DC: Dublin Core
-  - NISOIMG: NISO Technical Metadata for Digital Still Images
-  - LC-AV: technical metadata specified in the Library of Congress A/V prototyping project
-  - VRA: Visual Resources Association Core
-  - TEIHDR: Text Encoding Initiative Header
-  - DDI: Data Documentation Initiative
-  - FGDC: Federal Geographic Data Committee metadata
-  - LOM: Learning Object Model
-  - PREMIS: PREservation Metadata: Implementation Strategies
-  - PREMIS:OBJECT: PREMIS Object entiry
-  - PREMIS:AGENT: PREMIS Agent entity
-  - PREMIS:RIGHTS: PREMIS Rights entity
-  - PREMIS:EVENT: PREMIS Event entity
-  - TEXTMD: textMD Technical metadata for text
-  - METSRIGHTS: Rights Declaration Schema
-  - OTHER: metadata in a format not specified above

-MDTYPEVERSION(*string/O*): Provides a means for recording the version of the type of metadata (as recorded in the MDTYPE or OTHERMDTYPE attribute) that is being used.
-This may represent the version of the underlying data dictionary or metadata model rather than a schema version.

-OTHERMDTYPE (*string/O*): Specifies the form of metadata in use when the value *OTHER* is indicated in the MDTYPE attribute.

-SIZE (*long/O*): Specifies the size in bytes of the associated file or wrapped content.

-CREATED (*dateTime/O*): Specifies the date and time of creation for the associated file or wrapped content.

-CHECKSUM (*string/O*): Provides a checksum value for the associated file or wrapped content.

-CHECKSUMTYPE (*enumerated string/O*): Specifies the checksum algorithm used to produce the value contained in the CHECKSUM attribute.
-CHECKSUMTYPE must contain one of the following values: *Adler-32, CRC32, HAVAL, MD5, MNP, SHA-1, SHA-256, SHA-384, SHA-512, TIGER* and
-*WHIRLPOOL.*

 #### Internal descriptive metadata -- elements